Skip to main content

 I wouldn’t suggest you bomb down double-blacks or aggressive blues on Lobacks.
 When stability matters most, you’ll want traditional Step-On bindings and boots.

-I suggest more riders get familiar with more of the mountain, though.
-Burton Loback Step-On bindings are the best park, ground tricks, and mountain-feature bindings I’ve ever tested.
-If you’ve ever tried and failed at something like a nose grab in the park or a trick when jumping off a side-hit, Loback bindings and soft boots may make all of that easier.
+I suggest more riders get familiar with more of the mountain, too.
+Burton Loback Step-On bindings are the best non-traditional park, ground trick, and freeride bindings I’ve tested.
+If you’ve ever tried and failed at something like a nose grab in the park or a trick when jumping off a side-hit in traditional Step-On bindings, Loback bindings and soft boots may make all of that easier.
 Keeping balance on a jib is much simpler with Lobacks and soft boots, in my experience.
-And in exploring more of the mountain and tinkering with your skillset, you’ll want to break Lobacks out in even the most prime conditions.
-(Soft boots are a park-rider go-to anyway; Loback Step-On bindings amped my experience up a bit.)
+In exploring more of the mountain and tinkering with your skillset, you’ll want to break Lobacks out in even the most prime conditions.
+(Soft boots are a park-rider go-to, anyway; Loback Step-On bindings just amped the experience up a bit.)

-Burton Loback Step-On bindings and soft boots are great for ground tricks, too.
-Ever wrestled with buttering and blamed your board?
+Burton Loback Step-On bindings and soft boots are great for ground tricks.
+Have you ever wrestled with buttering and blamed your board or boots?
 Lobacks make buttering a lot easier.
 Toe and nose spins, too.
 Where traditional bindings focus on stability and carving, Lobacks open a new world of tricks and maneuvers for you to explore.

 You’ll only see the results you want when the change you make is meaningful.
 I took my Custom Flying V off my wall rack, slapped some Loback Step-On bindings on, strapped some soft boots to my feet, and had a blast at my home resort doing things I didn’t feel I was capable of before trying this setup.
 I bet your experience will be similar.